Project

 Objectives

-- We aim to enhance understanding of the impact that algorithmic management has on the occupational safety and health and overall well-being at work.
+- To enhance understanding of how algorithmic management affects safety, health, and well-being at work.

-- We develop assessment tools and provide advice for strain related to algorithmic management.
+- To develop practical tools for identifying and managing risks related to algorithmic management.

-- Experts from the Finnish Institute of Occupational Health focus specifically on cognitive, physical and psychosocial risks and how they manifest in daily work.
+Experts at the Finnish Institute of Occupational Health focus specifically on identifying cognitive and other psychosocial risks, and on understanding how these risks manifest in everyday work.

 Data and methods